 Ocean waves are an attractive renewable energy resource.
 Firstly, the size of the resource is considerable.
-While estimates vary somewhat, the global wave resource is on the order of 2 TW when one considers the energy arriving at coastlines [1] - the resource may be perhaps an order of magnitude larger the general oceans beyond the coastlines are considered.
-To put this in perspective, as of 2015, the CIA estimated world electricity production to be roughly 2.7 TW [2].
-(Roughly 14% of this 2.7 TW was produced by renewable sources other than hydroelectric dams.)
-The United States' share of the wave energy resource amounts to some 200 GW [1, 3].
-US energy usage in 2016 was roughly 450 GW [2].
+While estimates vary somewhat, the global wave resource is on the order of 2 TW when one considers the average annual power arriving at coastlines [1] - the resource may be perhaps an order of magnitude larger if the general oceans beyond the coastlines are considered.
+To put this in perspective, as of 2015, the CIA estimated average world electrical power production to be roughly 2.7 TW [2].
+(On average 14% of this 2.7 TW is attributed to renewable sources other than hydroelectric dams.)
+The United States' share of the wave power resource amounts to some 200 GW on average [1, 3], with US average power usage in 2016 being roughly 450 GW [2].

 Another compelling quality of ocean waves is their proximity to population centers.
 Roughly half of the world's population, some 4 billion people, live within 100 km of the coast [4].
-This figure is even more impressive when one considers that this coastal area accounts for perhaps $1/10^{th}$ of the world's land mass.
+This figure is even more impressive when one considers that this coastal area accounts for perhaps 1/10th of the world's land mass.
 For the wave energy developer and the electrical utility operator alike [5, 6], considering the costs and losses associated with long distance electrical transmission, the proximity of the ocean wave resource to human population centers provides another compelling argument for pursuing wave energy generating technologies.